The Haunted House (TV series): Films

-The first film titled The Haunted House: The Secret of the Cave was directed by Kim Byung-gab and was released on July 25, 2018.
+The first film, titled The Haunted House: The Secret of the Cave, was directed by Kim Byung-gab and was released on July 25, 2018.

-The second film titled The Haunted House: The Sky Goblin VS Jormungandr was directed by Byeon Young-Kyu and was released on December 19, 2019.
+The second film, titled The Haunted House: The Sky Goblin VS Jormungandr, was directed by Byeon Young-Kyu and was released on December 19, 2019.

-Byeon Young-Kyu returned as the director for the third film titled The Haunted House: The Dimensional Goblin and the Seven Worlds.
+Byeon Young-Kyu returned as the director for the third film, titled The Haunted House: The Dimensional Goblin and the Seven Worlds.
 The film was released on December 14, 2022.

-The fourth film was announced as the fifth season would be a special film, titled The Haunted House Special: Red Eyed Reaper directed by Park Hong-geun and this film was released on August 14, 2024, exclusively on CGV.
+The fourth film was a compilation of episodes from the fifth season as a special film, titled The Haunted House Special: Red Eyed Reaper.
+It was directed by Park Hong-geun and released on August 14, 2024, exclusively on CGV.

 Specials

-The series was confirmed to stream on TVING in 2021 as a special episode, titled The Haunted House Special: The Vampire of Light and the Child of Darkness, released on December 22, 2021.
+The series became available to stream on TVING in 2021 and included a special episode, titled The Haunted House Special: The Vampire of Light and the Child of Darkness, released on December 22, 2021.

-The second special episode, titled The Haunted House Special: Joseon Exorcism Annals was released on July 14, 2023, and aired till July 21, 2023, with a total of 4 episodes split in half.
+The second special episode, titled The Haunted House Special: Joseon Exorcism Annals, was released on July 14, 2023, and aired until July 21, 2023, with a total of 4 two-part episodes.